lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 23.** *He delighteth in his way.* Note that in verse four, we are bidden to delight in the Lord, and here he delights in us, and as here our way is his delight, so in verse thirty-four we are to "keep *his* way."
 These antitheses are instructive. *C. H. S.*

 **Verses 23-24.** Strange words to us! the very *steps* all *ordered,* and that by an Almighty One, who "delights" in the goodness of the good man's way.
 And yet the inference so distinctly to be drawn is that the good man *may* fall, and that his God and Guide may stand by and behold and permit!
 Let us add to the suggestion of these verses, one or two references which may help us to establish the principle in our hearts, that the child of God may fall and still remain the child of God; and also to explain somewhat of the reason why this is part of their lot, whether ordered, or only permitted, at all events, a step of the "right way, "by which God leads them to a "city of habitation."
 Ps 107:7.
-It is observed near the close of Hezekiah's good and prosperous life that, "in the business of the ambassadors of the princes of Babylon...God left him *to try him,* that he might know all that was in his heart, " 2Ch 32:31.
+It is observed near the close of Hezekiah's good and prosperous life that, "in the business of the ambassadors of the princes of Babylon...
+God left him *to try him,* that he might know all that was in his heart, " 2Ch 32:31.
 And again, in Daniel's prophecy regarding the latter days, we find Da 11:35, "And some of them of understanding shall fall, *to try them,* and *to purge,* and *make them white."* In the two preceding verses, we have also some valuable details regarding such falls, such as the help with which God will uphold them, the flatteries with which the world will still beset, and hinder them from rising again; the outward troubles into which their fall shall lead them, as through a furnace; the high position (instructors of many) which yet shall not save them from their needed ordeal—the time appointed—and the end in view.
 So here.
 The acknowledgment of the possibility of the good man's fall is accompanied with the precious assurance that *he shall not be utterly cast down.
 Mary B. M. Duncan, in "Under the Shadow, 1867."*

 **Verse 24.** *Though he fall, he shall not be utterly cast down,* etc. Thus the Spirit comforts and answers the secret thoughts which everyone might have, saying with himself, I have, however, seen it happen, that the righteous is oppressed, and his cause is trodden in the dust by the wicked.
 Nay, he replies, dear child, let it be so, that he falls; he still cannot remain lying thus and be cast away; he must be up again, although all the world doubts of it.
 For God catches him by the hand, and raises him again. *Martin Luther.*